ShayonX/CSCI-5828-Assignments/Homework1.md

 ### Answer:

-Brooks define the silver bullet as:
+Brooks defines the silver bullet as:
 > There is no single development, in either technology or in management technique, that by itself promises even one order-of-magnitude improvement in productivity, in reliability, in simplicity.

-In other words, any advancement in technology to build software or managing the complicated process of software engineering will not lead to 10-fold increase in either the output of the software or the quality or the reduction in its complexity.
+In other words, any advancement in technology to build software or managing the complicated process of software engineering will not lead to an order of magnitude increase in either the output or the quality of the software or the difficulties faced in the process of crafting the software.

-Brooks believe that most of the advancements like high level languages, OOPs concepts, AI, development environments etc. are attacking the accidental difficulties and not essential difficulties.
-And supposing even if 90 % of all the difficulties are accidental difficulties and we come up with a perfect solution to achieve a 10-fold improvement Brooks believe that no solution is perfect and any new technology or solution will have its own issue and that accidental difficulties do not contribute to 90% of the overall difficulties.
-Hence Brooks feels to achieve a revolutionary 10-fold increase is not achievable and thus there is no silver bullet.
+Brooks believes that most of the advancements like high level languages, OOPs concepts, AI, development environments etc. are tackling the accidental difficulties and not essential difficulties.
+Considering a moonshot metric, even if we consider that 90% of all the difficulties are accidental difficulties and we come up with a perfect solution to achieve a 10-fold improvement Brooks believes that no solution is perfect and the new technology or solution will have its own issues.
+Moreover, realistically, accidental difficulties do not contribute to 90% of the overall difficulties.
+Hence, Brooks feels that achieving an order of magnitude increment in software engineering performance is not practicable now, or in the near future.
+Although he ends with a hint of bleak optimism and thus does not dismiss the future and the potential of inventions in software engineering.

 ### Question 5 : In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.